Alesh14/Nour/README.md

 ## Features

 - **Quran Kareem:** Access the complete text of the Quran, divided into chapters (surahs) and verses (ayahs).
-Navigate through the Quran and read specific passages with ease.
+Navigate through the Quran and read.
 - **Translations:** Translation to read the Quran in English language and deepen your understanding of the verses.
 - **Dhikr Counter:** Engage in Dhikr by using the integrated Dhikr counter.
 Keep track of your progress and achievements in the realm of Dhikr.
 - **Settings:** Customize the appearance of the app by choosing between different light themes.

 ## Installation

+1. Clone the repository: `git clone https://github.com/Alesh14/Nour.git`
+2. Navigate to the project directory: `cd nour-project`
+3. Run Project

 Surah List